Fall and Spring Break

 • On this trip, you will have the chance to experience some of the realities of homelessness for yourself, while also being able to learn about the organizations working to support and advocate on behalf of individuals experiencing homelessness.
 During the week, you will live with the guests at our local community partner Siena/Francis House — a shelter which focuses on meeting basic needs and accompanying people in addiction recovery.
 Ministry of presence is the primary component of this trip, meaning that it will focus on “being with” instead of “doing for”.
 A lot of time will be spent hearing the stories of the guests, sharing meals and doing activities with them, and learning about the systemic roots of homelessness.

-• This community is designed around creating a family home for “core members” who are adults with intellectual disabilities.
+• In 1987, L’Arche Heartland began a journey where persons with and without intellectual disabilities began sharing their life in community and became a member of the International Federation of L’Arche.
+L'Arche Heartland focuses on relationships and recognizes that every individual regardless of their ability has a gift to share with our world.
+Through sharing daily life, we strive to discover and share these gifts with the broader community of Johnson County.
+This community is designed around creating a family home for “core members” who are adults with intellectual disabilities.
 Students will “share life” with these core members and learn about their daily routines.
-Students can engage in community activities such as basketball, card games, listening to music, doing art projects, making meals together, etc. Students may help work on personal development of core members such as practicing job interviews.
-Home maintenance and service projects may also be a part of this week.
+Students can engage in community activities such as basketball, card games, listening to music, doing art projects, making meals together, etc. Home maintenance and service projects may also be a part of this week.
 Living in community, sharing meals and prayer is an important part for all members.
 The L’Arche mission is to create homes of welcome, to appreciate the unique gifts of each person and to respond to each one’s needs.

 St. Paul, MN – St. Joseph Worker Program

-• Participants for this trip will be diving into advocacy and learning about many ways that social change happens and is addressed in our communities and society.
+• Participants on this trip will dive into advocacy and learn about many ways that social change happens and is addressed in our communities and society.
 The week is spent with many community organizing and advocacy groups, with some practical training and reflection about civic engagement, social action, community organizing and root cause analysis.
-We also engage with local storytellers and stories to learn more about Dakota Sacred Sites, homelessness and racial justice here in the Twin Cities.
-Stay with the St. Joseph Worker Community and get to know the local realities and challenges of St. Paul/Minneapolis and see how some are working for great change!
+Stay with the St. Joseph Worker Community and get to know the local realities and challenges of the Twin Cities and see how some are working for great change!

 • This environmental immersion through the Wheeling Appalachian Institute takes students throughout the state of West Virginia to learn about energy consumption and production, and its environmental and human costs.
 Students meet with both advocates and opponents for natural gas, coal, and other types of energy that show both sides of a complicated issue.
 Participants will also learn about West Virginia history as well as the labor perspective and the history of labor involvement.
 Additionally, participants will have the opportunity to become immersed into the rich West Virginian culture and be awed by the natural beauty of this wonderful and frequently misunderstood state.